 - Recording the entries before performing the activity or at a later time or backdated strictly prohibited.
 Write it as you do it and Do it as written.
 This ensures strict adherence to the established procedures.

 - Legible or readable data up to the life of the document.
 For handwritten entries: Enter all information in non-erasable, permanent, non-water-soluble ink as per applicable ink.
-Additionally, the use of pencil prohibited.
+Additionally, the use of a pencil is prohibited.

 - Short-hand notes or vague statements not allowed.

-- Use Controlled logbooks bounded and with numbered pages, track-able to allow for reconciliation.
+- Use Controlled logbooks bounded and with numbered pages, trackable to allow for reconciliation.

 - Take a photocopy for the data printed on thermal paper with original affixed with sign and date.

-- Transcribe information in case of torn or damaged original paper with proper identification, issuance and keep original copy.
+- Transcribe information in case of torn or damaged original paper with proper identification, issuance, and keep original copy.

 - Address all abbreviations in the record.

-- Do not leave blank spaces in the record and fill in the blanks as “Not Applicable” or simply “N/A” with a single cross line diagonally, sign and date.
+- Do not leave blank spaces in the record and fill in the blanks as “Not Applicable” or simply “N/A” with a single cross line diagonally, sign, and date.

 Example of Striking Not Applicable